Skip to main content

 1. Twilio reviews and coordinates with the losing carrier

 Once Aloware submits the Snap Port request, Twilio reviews the information and coordinates with your current provider (the losing carrier).
-Twilio will notify Aloware once the losing carrier approves the release.
+The losign carrier's confirmation is required for the port to proceed.
+Twilio will then notify Aloware once the release is approved.

 2. Scheduling the port